 For some outdoor fun, head down the road to Franconia Notch State Park.
 This beautiful state park features a number of traditional state park activities, including hiking trails, lake swimming, and fly fishing.

 Just past Lincoln is the small town of North Woodstock, where you can find the Lost River Gorge & Boulder Caves.
 Open from mid-spring through early fall, Lost River includes caves, hikes, and other outdoor activities.
+It’s a fun place to explore.

 There are also special events and activities including animal presentations and lantern tours at Lost River Gorge and Boulder Caves.
 Check their website for specifics of when they are open.